-- (59) Descriptive generalization (for all English anaphors including PNAs): Non-perspectival anaphors must be locally and exhaustively bound within their spellout domain, whereas perspectival anaphors appear not to have to. - (60) Universal Condition A: All anaphors (including PNAs) obey Condition A. Possible Abinders include overt DPs and covert ones such as PRO or pro{log}.
+- (59) Descriptive generalization (for all English anaphors including PNAs): Non-perspectival anaphors must be locally and exhaustively bound, whereas perspectival anaphors may appear not to be. - (60) Universal Condition A: All anaphors (including PNAs) obey Condition A, i.e. must be bound within the minimal spellout domain containing them.
+Possible A-binders include overt DPs and covert ones such as PRO or prolog.

 But the picture is not complete yet: a closer look at the data suggests that this solution is not sufficient.
 Specifically, we observe that in some configurations, possessed PNAs cannot be logophorically bound even under the appropriate discourse conditions; we will henceforth refer to this observation as the Logophoric Blocking Effect or LBE.
-This is first the case of PNAs in
+This is first the case of PNAs in complements of creation verbs30 such as himself in (61)b (repeating (34)b, cf. (29)a).